PRIVACY STATEMENT (22ND OCTOBER 2018)

 A. MAKING A COMPLAINT

-You may file a complaint concerning our processing of their Personal Data with the Company’s Privacy Officer, whose contact information is below.
+You may file a complaint concerning our processing of their Personal Data with the Company’s Data Protection Officer, whose contact information is below.
 We will take steps to investigate and to promptly respond within thirty (30) days to issues arising out of a failure to comply with the Privacy Shield principles / GDPR requirements.

 You may request access to, correction of, or a copy of your information &/or make a complaint by contacting us.
 You can find our contact information in Section IX.
 Contact Information.